ksu-cs-textbooks/cc210/content/04-conditionals/06-java/08-worked-example/_index.md

 }
 ```

 We've used code similar to this in several of our projects at this point, so it should be familiar to us, even if we haven't written it before.
 We'll explain more about the structure of this code later in this course.
+For now, we can simply copy and paste this example and build upon it.

 Once we have that code in place, we are ready to begin working on the actual logic of our program.
 The code examples below will just include the logic portion of the program, which can be placed where the `MORE CODE GOES HERE` line is in the structure above.